tanaynistala/geo-guide/_country-guides/DNK.md

 ## Primary Routes (_primærrute_)

 These are the main national routes across Denmark.
-They are signposted with black text on a yellow background, and can have up to two digits: **{
+They are signposted with black text on a yellow background, and can have up to two digits: <RoadNumber num="12" bg="gold" border="black" />.
-<span style={{padding: '0 0.75rem', color: 'black', backgroundColor: 'gold', borderRadius: '0.25rem', borderColor: 'black', borderWidth: '2px', display: 'inline-block'}}>16</span>
-}**.

-Route numbers 2 through 5 are reserved for ring routes; they are prefixed with a zero (0) or the letter _O_: **{
+Route numbers 2 through 5 are reserved for ring routes; they are prefixed with a zero (0) or the letter _O_: <RoadNumber num="O 2" bg="gold" border="black" />.
-<span style={{padding: '0 0.75rem', color: 'black', backgroundColor: 'gold', borderRadius: '0.25rem', borderColor: 'black', borderWidth: '2px', display: 'inline-block'}}>O 2</span>
-}**.
 The remaining routes are not ordered in a particular way, although only 37 unique numbers are currently used.

 ## Secondary Routes (_sekundærrute_)

-Secondary routes are signposted with black text on a yellow background, and can have up to three digits: **{
+Secondary routes are signposted with black text on a yellow background, and can have up to three digits: <RoadNumber num="123" border="black" />.
-<span style={{padding: '0 0.25rem', color: 'black', backgroundColor: 'white', borderRadius: '0.25rem', borderColor: 'black', borderWidth: '2px', display: 'inline-block'}}>265</span>
-}**.
 The routes are mostly organized by region as per the first digit, as follows:

 1. All over Denmark, typically follow motorways or are main roads
 2. Sjælland, Falster, and Lolland